Last updated: December 2022

 Infographic page 1 (JPG 141KB) | Infographic page 2 (JPG 124B)

-In June 2018, Minister's responsible for food regulation (the Forum) noted the number of foodborne illness outbreaks in Australia and agreed that there is a need to review food safety risk management for the food service and related retail sectors.
+In June 2018, the then Australia and New Zealand Ministerial Forum on Food Regulation (the Forum) noted the number of foodborne illness outbreaks in Australia.
+They agreed that there is a need to review food safety risk management in the food service and closely related retail sectors.

-In February and March 2020, FSANZ sought public comment on the food safety management tools under consideration, and whether these should be included in the Food Standards Code.
+In February 2020, FSANZ sought public comment on the food safety management tools under consideration and whether these should be included in the Code.